mRcSchwering/magic-soup/README.md

 All reaction quotients are compared with their equilibrium constants and turned around if energetically unfavourable.
 Then, quotients and equilibrium constants are used again to calculate a factor for selectively slowing down proteins close to or at their equilibrium.
+This factor is multiplied with the final protein velocity.
-This is done with an arbitrary function:
+It is calculated with an arbitrary function:

 $$
 f(x) =